-Sometimes, a crisis forces people to rekindle their romance.
-Ben Stiller and Christine Taylor are one of the classic examples of couples who broke up and got back together.
+So, can couples that break up and get back together be classified into types?
+If yes, how many such types are there?
+We’ll look at one example.
+At times, a crisis forces people to rekindle their romance.
+Look at Ben Stiller and Christine Taylor.
+They are one of the classic examples of couples who broke up and got back together.
+And how?
 They reunited during the COVID-19 pandemic for the sake of their kids.
-Ben Stiller explains, “Then, over the course of time, it evolved.
+Ben Stiller, while talking about it, explained, “Then, over time, it evolved.
 We were separated and got back together and we’re happy about that.”

-Theirs was a patch up that happened out of circumstance.
+Theirs was a patch-up that happened out of circumstance.
 Let’s look at other such types of breakups that get back together due to various other reasons.
-The timelines are tentative and have been ranked from shortest to longest:
+The timelines mentioned here are tentative though:

 1. “Okay, get out of my life!”

 This type of breakup is done in the heat of the moment.
-Such a breakup is nothing short of a ‘wild card’ to win an argument in a relationship.
-So, “I don’t want to be with you anymore” is generally followed by “Hey, you know I didn’t mean it like that”.
+Such a breakup is nothing short of a ‘wild card’ to win or end an argument in a relationship.
+So, “I don’t want to be with you anymore” is generally followed by “Hey, you know I didn’t mean it like that.”
+A friend of mine, Debbie, has had multiple such breakups and patch-ups with her boyfriend.
+When she spoke to me after her last breakup, she said, “Me and my ex are bound to patch up again.
+I’m sure I’ll get a call from him within a few days.”

-Breakup timeline: Such a breakup is temporary or permanent?
-Temporary for sure.
+Wondering whether such a breakup is temporary or permanent?
+Temporary, for sure.
 And how long does it last?
 Not too long.
-Couples break up impulsively at night and patch up the next morning.
-Worst case scenario, the ego war might stretch for a couple of days.
+Couples may break up impulsively at night and patch up the next morning.
+Worst case scenario: the ego war might stretch for a couple of days.
 But that’s it.
-The timeline for this breakup is the shortest.
+The timeline for this breakup is perhaps the shortest.

 2. “I cannot live without you”

-This lower relationship quality is still not able to keep them apart since one/both the partners display signs of obsession.
-I was once in a relationship like that.
-I would always promise my friends to end the relationship, for good.
-But I wasn’t ever able to stick to that decision and found my way back to my ex, again and again.
+This lower relationship quality is still not able to keep them apart since one/both partners display signs of obsession.
+I was once in a similar relationship.
+I would always promise my friends I would end the relationship for good.
+But I wasn’t ever able to stick to that decision and found my way back to my ex-boyfriend again and again.

-Breakup timeline: The time span between breaking up and getting back together is not that long.
-A couple of days or weeks after the breakup, the couple reunites.
+The time span between breaking up and getting back together in such relationships is not that long.
+A couple of days or weeks after the breakup, the couple usually reunites.

 3. “I just need some space”

 The next kind of breakup or ‘break’ has been popularized by Ross and Rachel from Friends.
 If you’re wondering whether this type of breakup is temporary or permanent, the answer is pretty obvious.
-In this particular case, couples break up with the very intention of getting back together after some introspection.
+In this particular case, couples break up with the very intention of getting back together after some introspection or self-reflection.
+They wish to take a break from the relationship, and it is almost always an amicable breakup, one that’s based on mutual understanding.

 However, ‘breaks’ can still be very confusing.
 In fact, studies show that many participants were simultaneously motivated to both stay in their relationships and leave, suggesting that ambivalence is a common experience for those who are thinking about ending their relationships.
 This ‘ambivalence’ is the very reason why people second guess their breakups.

-Breakup timeline: These ‘breaks’ last for roughly a few weeks or a couple of months.
-This time apart acts as a reality check for both the partners.
+These ‘breaks’ last for roughly a few weeks or a couple of months.
+This time apart acts as a reality check for both partners.
 And then, they are back together, with a fresh mindset and as newer versions of themselves.

 4. “I want to stay single”

-The next type of breakup is a classic ‘grass is always greener on the other side’ situation.
-Let’s take the example of my friend.
-He recently broke up with his girlfriend because he was missing the ‘single life’.
-But the fantasy in head about the ‘single life’ didn’t match up to his reality.
-When he could finally ride solo, all he wanted to do was get back with his ex and cuddle her.
-And there goes the patch up.
+The next type of breakup is a classic ‘the grass is greener on the other side’ situation.
+Here, partners may wish to take a break from the relationship just to remain single for a while.
+Let’s take the example of my friend, Xavier.
+He recently broke up with his girlfriend because he was missing the single life.
+But the fantasy about the ‘single life’ didn’t match up to his reality.
+When he could finally ride solo, all he wanted to do was get back with his ex-partner and cuddle her.
+And so they patched up!

-Breakup timeline: Just like in the case above, these breakups also last for a couple of months max.
-After breaking up, the individuals realize that the other potential partners aren’t so appealing.
+Just like in the case above, these breakups, where couples wish to take a break in a relationship to enjoy singlehood, too are likely to last for a couple of months.
+Post-breakup, they probably realize that the other potential partners aren’t so appealing.

 5. “You cheated on me!”

-There are a lot of roadblocks when getting back together, in this case.
+There are, however, a lot of roadblocks in breaking up and getting back together, in this case.
 Psychologist Nandita Rambhia points out, “A couple has to navigate many hurdles along the way.
 For one, they experience guilt – while for one, it is the classic case of cheating guilt, for the other, it can be the guilt of not being enough.
-The partner who has been cheated on will invariably wonder whether they lacked something, which pushed their significant other to have an affair.”
+The partner who has been cheated on will invariably wonder whether they lacked something, which may have pushed their significant other to have an affair.”

-Is getting back together in such cases worth it?
-One of our Reddit users wrote, “The thing about cheating is that you never forget.
+So, does taking a break in a relationship work in such cases?
+A Reddit user wrote, “The thing about cheating is that you never forget.
 It will always be at the back of your head.
 You have no choice but to see this person as someone capable of hurting you.
-He/she could never cheat again but it’s too late, in your mind you feel like this person will cheat again.”
+They may never cheat again, but it’s too late, and you can never trust them again.”

-Breakup timeline: The breakup timeline differs from case to case.
-For instance, it may take less time (a couple of days/months) for a couple to get back together in case of infidelity that involved flirting/one-time kiss.
+The breakup timeline in such cases differs from couple to couple.
+For instance, it may take less time (a couple of days/months) for a couple to get back together in case of infidelity that involve flirting or a one-time kiss.
 On the other hand, it may take more time (a couple of months/years) for a couple to heal from a full-blown affair with a coworker.

 6. “God, I wish the timing was right”

-This type of breakup is just tragic, in a Hollywood movie sort of way.
-To elaborate, here are some classic examples of ‘right person wrong time’ kind of breakup:
+This is a circumstantial breakup and is just tragic, in a Hollywood movie sort of way.
+This may be due to one partner focusing on individual growth or personal development.
+And almost always, there are some underlying issues.
+To elaborate, here are some classic examples of the ‘right person wrong time’ kind of breakup:

 - “I love you but I need to focus on my exams right now”